ASIA MARKETS: Chip-stock Malaise Spreads To Asia, Dragging Down Markets

 ADVERTISEMENT

-One of the region's worst-faring chip stocks has been Hong Kong-listed Semiconductor Manufacturing (0700.HK) .
-It has fallen 11% this week and is 28% below the 12-year highs set earlier this month.
+One of the region's worst-faring chip stocks has been Hong Kong-listed Semiconductor Manufacturing (0700.HK).
+It has fallen 9.5% this week and is 27% below the 12-year highs set earlier this month.

-"The drastic selloff in U.S. technology shares surprised many last night, " said Jane Fu, a sales trader at CMC Markets.
-The so-called FAANG stocks -- Facebook (FB) , Amazon (AMZN) , Apple (AAPL) , Netflix (NFLX) and Alphabet Inc.'s (GOOGL) (GOOGL) Google -- fell from 2% to 5.5%.
+"The drastic selloff in U.S. technology shares surprised many last night," said Jane Fu, a sales trader at CMC Markets.
+The so-called FAANG stocks--Facebook, Amazon, Apple, Netflix and Google--fell between 2% and 5.5%.

-Japan's Topix electric-appliances subindex fell 2%, with Tokyo Electron (8035.TO) dropping another 2.5%.
-That offset a pullback in the yen overnight and left the Nikkei down 0.1% at the end of morning trading.
+That bled into Hong Kong, where internet heavyweight Tencent (0700.HK) pulled back a further 2% while component makers AAC Technologies (2018.HK) and Sunny Optical (2382.HK) , whose stocks have also surged this year, fell as much as 5%.

+The Hang Seng Index as recently down 1.2% as it was also hit by weakness in insurance stocks.
+Ping An Insurance (2318.HK) and AIA (1299.HK) fell 2% and 3% respectively.

-Meanwhile, the launch of a judicial inquiry into Australia's financial industry sent shares of the country's big banks sliding early before partially recovering by midday.
-But Commonwealth Bank (CBA.AU) , Australia's largest, was down 2%.
-The S&P/ASX 200 was recently 0.6% lower, after earlier falling more than 1%.
+Elsewhere, the launch of a judicial inquiry into Australia's financial industry sent shares of the country's big banks sliding early before they recovered partially.
+The S&P/ASX 200 finished down 0.7%.

 The probe "will be costly, take a lot of time and lead to unknown outcomes given the broad scope," noted Omkar Joshi, portfolio manager at Regal Funds Management.

 Some of the big banks are also listed in New Zealand.
-Despite Australia's probe and fresh uncertainty about New Zealand's freshly installed government, the NZX-50 was up 0.3%, on pace to notch -- barely -- a record 11th-straight monthly gain.
+Despite Australia's probe and fresh uncertainty about New Zealand's freshly installed government, the NZX-50 closed up 0.6%, allowing the index to notch a record 11th-straight monthly gain.

-In China, benchmarks were slightly lower after their recent bouts of weakness, holding up Thursday amid an upbeat reading on November manufacturing activity.
+Meanwhile, Chinese stocks were modestly lower in afternoon trading following their recent volatility.
+Investors proved unimpressed with a Chinese manufacturing reading for November that came in stronger than expected Thursday morning.

+Some market participants were skeptical of the figure.
+"They have been a poor guide to recent trends," contended Julian Evans-Pritchard, China economist at Capital Economics.

+Elsewhere, oil prices notched steady gains in Asian trade after fresh overnight declines ahead of the meeting of the Organization of the Petroleum Exporting Countries later in the day.
+The Brent global benchmark was recently up 0.5% at $62.85 a barrel.

 Meanwhile, bitcoin continued its volatile trading.
-It slammed through $10,000 for the first time Wednesday, briefly topped $11,000, but then fell more than 10% before moving back above $10,000 in Asian trading Thursday.
+It rose past $10,000 for the first time Wednesday and briefly topped $11,000, but then fell more than 10% before moving back above $10,000 in Asian trading Thursday.

-Oil prices edged higher in Asian trading after fresh overnight selling ahead of the meeting of the Organization of the Petroleum Exporting Countries later Thursday.

 (END) Dow Jones Newswires